Keyology/keylink/README.md

 # keylink

-### keylink is a Cli application that makes saving and finding links so much easier.
+### keylink is a Cli application that makes saving and finding links easier.

+### keylink saves links as short links to make them smaller and easier to share.

 ## How to Install